Friday, June 13, 2025

 The Yorke Peninsula Country Times was established in 1865.

-Its most northerly point of distribution is Port Broughton, and reaches as far South as Stenhouse Bay, encompassing the entire Yorke Peninsula.
+Its most northerly point of distribution is Port Broughton, and it reaches as far south as Stenhouse Bay, encompassing the entire Yorke Peninsula, South Australia

-The paper also carries a comprehensive real estate section which has enough support to produce a seasonal Home and Property Guide, Community Calendar, Farming Extra, Community and Sports sections.
+The paper’s real estate section has enough support to produce a seasonal Home, Garden and Lifestyle Guide, plus regular Community Calendar, Farming Extra, Community and Sports sections.

-YPCT produces two biennial supplements for the Kernewek Lowender (May 2023) and the other for Australia’s oldest Agricultural Field Days, the Yorke Peninsula Field Days at Paskeville (September 2023) as well as the annual Copper Coast Visitors’ Guide.
+YPCT produces two biennial supplements for the Copper Coast Cornish Festival Kernewek Lowender (12-18 May 2025) and the other for Australia’s oldest agricultural field days, the Yorke Peninsula Field Days at Paskeville (30 September – 2 October 2025) as well as the annual Copper Coast Visitors’ Guide.

-YPCT began production of bi-yearly lifestyle publication, Yorkes Magazine, in March 2022.
+YPCT began production of the bi-yearly lifestyle publication, Yorkes Magazine, in March 2022.

 Managing Director